Skip to main content

 app.Run();

-dotnet add package WeAmp.PageSpeed
+dotnet add package WeAmp.PageSpeed.Sidecar

-How the middleware integrates · NuGet package
+How the integration works · NuGet package

 Which path fits